kubevirt/monitoring/docs/runbooks/LowVirtOperatorCount.md

 - Installing, live updating, and live upgrading a cluster

-- Monitoring the life cycle of top-level controllers, such as `virt-controller`, `virt-handler`, `virt-launcher`, and managing their reconciliation
+- Monitoring the lifecycle of top-level controllers, such as `virt-controller`, `virt-handler`, `virt-launcher`, and managing their reconciliation

 - Certain cluster-wide tasks, such as certificate rotation and infrastructure management